| The Two Branch Model

 -

-A number of distributions include Aegis, so it may be
+A number of distributions include Aegis, so it may be possible

 to download a pre-built binary.